First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

 “I felt like it should have been 20 minutes,” Mitchell said Wednesday during an interview with “Good Morning America.”

-The votes to find Chauvin guilty on all charges — a decision that could put the 46-year-old in prison for up to 40 years — was one the jurors were at peace with, Mitchell said.
+The votes to find Chauvin guilty on all charges — a decision that could put the 45-year-old in prison for up to 40 years — was one the jurors were at peace with, Mitchell said.

-“Everyone was okay with it,” he said told CBS.
+“Everyone was okay with it,” he said told CBS News.
 “Everyone was on the same page for sure, no question.”

-When deliberations started on April 19, the jury held two low-stakes votes to break the ice — one about removing masks in the deliberation room and one to elect their foreperson — before starting with the manslaughter charge, Mitchell recalled to CBS.
+When deliberations started on April 19, the jury held two low-stakes votes to break the ice — one about removing masks in the deliberation room and one to elect their foreperson — before starting with the manslaughter charge, Mitchell recalled to CBS News.
 On the preliminary vote, 11 jurors were in favor of conviction and one was unsure.
 Mitchell said the initial holdout involved individual understanding of the legal terminology in the judge’s instructions to the jury.

-“We went over it as a team, a group,” he told CBS.
-“Forty minutes later and everyone was on the same page for the manslaughter.”
+“We went over it as a team, a group,” he told CBS News.
+“Forty minutes later, and everyone was on the same page for the manslaughter.”

 The two murder charges followed a similar pattern of a preliminary vote followed by a discussion until they reached a unanimous decision.